From Maoile Lunndaidh |

 She thought we should go to her other remaining Munro in the area, Maoile Lunndaidh, as it would be easier with just one Munro and a 16-kilometre bike ride to Glenuaig Lodge.
 The walk traverses some boggy ground before the steep pathless ascent of Maoile Lunndaidh and would be energy-sapping in the September sunshine.
 I had previously climbed it along with Sgurr Choinnich and Sgurr a' Chaorachain which is longer but a sweeter round of Munros that gives an easy climb of Maoile Lunndaidh from the west.
 I figured that it would be a pretty tough day with both the cycle in and the steep climb but I decided to let it be.

 The single-track road to Achnashellach was chock-a-block with oncoming delivery vans so it took about 45 minutes before we were parked and ready to go.
 I searched for my trail shoes but I had left them back at the house and my sandals were not ideal for the adventure ahead, I was awarded a minus two for stupidity.
 I suggested Anna carry on and we agreed on a route up the mountain after we dropped our bikes at Glenuaig Lodge.
 I would return to the house to collect my shoes and serve my penance.
 It took an hour and a quarter even driving as fast as the roads and traffic permitted.
-I would lose another ten minutes or so on the bike as there were two seriously steep sections that I would be pushing my bike up.
+I figured I would lose another ten minutes or so on the bike as there were two seriously steep sections that I would be pushing my bike up.

-Despite the beautiful day, I was in the doldrums as I pedalled up the track that was steeper and stonier than I remembered on the three occasions I had approached the hills from this direction.
+Despite the beautiful day, I was in the doldrums as I pedalled up the track.
+It was steeper and stonier than I remembered on the three occasions I had walked into the hills from this direction.
 I dumped my bike about a kilometre short of Glenuaig Lodge to avoid pedalling an uphill section on the return.
 I couldn't see Anna's bike, she had hidden her treasure.
 I felt that I had let her down on what would be a tricky ascent on a wild remote mountain.
 I began the tough walk over undulating boggy grass and heather, skipping over three burns and some drumlins before a stiff climb up the pathless rock-strewn hillside.
 We had agreed on an anticlockwise route, up one broad ridge and down another.

 I quickly ate some food and we set off down the second ridge at what I now know as the golden hour, after 5pm when the shadows and light are the best friend of creative photographers.
 By serendipity, we found a good line down the hill roughly along the route shown on the walkhighlands website.
-We found a boggy track and stone hopped the river to get back to Glenuaig Lodge and reclaimed our bikes for the descent.
-Despite being a responsible adult I was given a few tips for the descent on the bikes.
+We found a boggy track at he foot of the hill and stone hopped the river to get back to Glenuaig Lodge and reclaimed our bikes for the descent.
+Despite being the responsible adult I was given a few tips for the descent on the bikes.
 "Keep your weight on both pedals whilst off the saddle, go low, look ahead and speed is your friend."
 We hurtled down the bumpy track, Anna showing me the posture as she overtook me, "Put your weight over the back wheel like this" as her posterior disappeared into the gloom.
 The light was fading fast and I was asked to ride past her on several occasions whilst photos were taken against a backdrop of yesterday's hills backlit by Trumpian orange skies.

-As I gained confidence, I began to loosen my grip on the brake levers and tried to follow the advice, I overtook my instructor whilst reciting 'Speed is my Friend'.
-With the light almost gone I hit a large stone and performed a forward somersault on my bike that Simone Biles would have been proud of, possibly because my legs and feet were held in place by toe straps.
+As I gained confidence, I began to loosen my grip on the brake levers and tried to follow the advice, I overtook my instructor whilst reciting 'speed is my friend'.
+With the light almost gone I hit a large stone and performed a forward somersault on my bike that Simone Biles would have been proud of, possibly because my legs and feet were held in place by my toe straps.
 My landing was a different matter, head first onto the stony track, handlebars crushing my ribcage, and my hand cut and elbow bruised.
 Stoicism took over, "Yes, I'm fine" I muttered somewhat surprised that Anna had not captured the accident on her phone.

-Start of the trail towards Sgurr nan Ceannaichean
+Start of the trail towards Sgurr nan Ceannaichean |

-Looking back from the trail to the Coire Lair Munros and Fuar Tholl
+Looking back from the trail to the Coire Lair Munros and Fuar Tholl |

-Glenuaig Lodge and Sgurr nan Ceannaichean
+Glenuaig Lodge and Sgurr nan Ceannaichean |

-My ascent route to Carn nam Fiaclan
+My ascent route to Carn nam Fiaclan |

-Anna's alternative route to Carn nam Fiaclan
+Anna's alternative route to Carn nam Fiaclan |

-Carn nam Fiaclan summit
+Carn nam Fiaclan summit |

-Approaching the summit
+Approaching the summit |

 No comments: